tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 Additionally,
 by continuing to interact using TLS,
 Bob's client and Alice's storage node are assured of both **message authentication** and **message confidentiality**.

+Bob's client further inspects the fURL for the *swissnum*.
+When Bob's client issues HTTP requests to Alice's storage node it includes the *swissnum* in its requests.
+**Storage authorization** has been achieved.

 .. note::